Linus Lundqvist: 2024 season

 On 31 August, it was announced that Lundqvist had signed a multi-year contract with Chip Ganassi Racing for the 2024 season and beyond.

-He achieved his first IndyCar pole position at the 2024 XPEL Grand Prix at Road America, eventually finishing sixteenth in the overall standings whilst winning Rookie of the Year.
+Lundqvist achieved his first IndyCar pole position at the 2024 XPEL Grand Prix at Road America, eventually finishing sixteenth in the overall standings whilst winning Rookie of the Year.

 Despite his success throughout the season, Lundqvist was not given a seat on the grid for the 2025 season despite an ongoing multi-year deal.
 The Swede later stated that he only knew his contract was terminated in mid-January.

 Formula E

 Lundqvist was invited to take part in the Berlin Formula E rookie test in April 2023 with Andretti Autosport.